nitesh-chauhan-b/dashboard/replit.md

 # Overview

-This is an analytics dashboard application called "ADmyBRAND" that provides insights into advertising campaigns and performance metrics.
-The application displays key performance indicators, revenue tracking, campaign management, and data visualization through charts and tables.
+This is an analytics dashboard application called "ADmyBRAND Insights" that provides comprehensive insights into advertising campaigns and performance metrics.
+The application displays key performance indicators, revenue tracking, campaign management, and data visualization through interactive charts and tables.
 It's built as a full-stack web application with a modern React frontend and Express.js backend, designed for marketing teams to monitor and analyze their advertising performance.

+## Recent Changes (January 2025)

+- ✅ **Complete CRUD Implementation**: Added full create, read, update, delete functionality for campaigns, orders, and products with modal interfaces
+- ✅ **Data Persistence**: Implemented localStorage-based data persistence with 100+ sample entries across all entities
+- ✅ **UI/UX Improvements**: Removed date filters from dashboard header and dark/light mode toggle from overview page per user requirements
+- ✅ **Mobile Optimization**: Fixed mobile menu positioning to stay at top corner only
+- ✅ **Brand Integration**: Properly sized ADmyBRAND logo and integrated brand styling throughout
+- ✅ **Documentation**: Created comprehensive README.md with installation, setup, and architecture documentation

 # User Preferences